 However, you’ll need to pull the images from public web addresses as you can’t embed them directly into the signature.
 This means any HTML images may appear as a red ‘X’ within the signature until the recipient downloads the additional content manually.

 Another issue that comes up frequently is signature content not displaying correctly when sending a message from a mobile device.
 As a smartphone or tablet composes emails in plain text by default, all of the HTML signature content can get stripped out.

 One workaround for this problem is to add something in italics or bold to every email sent from a mobile device.
-Doing this can sometimes cause the email signature format to remain in HTML, but it is not guaranteed or ideal.
+Doing this can sometimes cause the email signature format to remain in HTML, but it is not guaranteed.

 3. You CAN autocomplete email signatures with each user’s contact details

-Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Office 365 replaces it with the user’s actual display name.
-This ensures every email signature is automatically personalized for each user in your Office 365 tenancy.
+Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Microsoft 365 replaces it with the user’s actual display name.
+This ensures every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
 A simple Google search will show you a complete list of all available email signature attributes you can include.

 4. You CAN have different signatures for different departments